 Southampton Old Cemetery

-The first burial to take place here was on 8 May 1846 and the cemetery was extended in 1863 and 1886.
-It is one of England’s earliest municipal cemeteries and is located on Southampton Common.
+This historic cemetery’s first burial took place on 8 May 1846.
+It is one of England’s earliest municipal cemeteries, and is located next to the beautiful grounds of Southampton Common.

 This conservation management approach means that in order to encourage and preserve the diversity of wildlife species, some of which are only found in certain areas, grass cutting is carried out at different times of the year and at different frequencies within those areas.